A beginners guide to PCOS (polycystic ovarian disease) & associated symptoms, causes, treatments & dietary advice

 Rather than give you the usual ‘blog quality’ summary of conventional medications for treating PCOS related infertility, I’ve had a crack at giving you the short-version of the published scientific state of play.
 So please forgive me if this is too much nerd for you ☺:

-Any conversation about the conventional treatment of PCOS syndrome has to start with Clomiphene citrate.
-Also known as Clomid, this drug has been the first line therapy option for polycystic ovarian syndrome for 50 years.
+Any conversation about the conventional treatment of PCOS syndrome has to start with the use of ovulation inducing drugs.
+The oldest of these has been the first line therapy option for polycystic ovarian syndrome for 50 years.
 It is a simple, cheap treatment, and almost devoid of side effects (well, more than most drugs and besides making you a wee bit crazy, according to my husband) and works by indirectly resetting the cycle of events leading to ovulation i.e. it should make you ovulate.
-From personal experience with Clomid, you should only try it a maximum of six times, and the efficacy decreases with each successive attempt.
+From personal experience with this, you should only try it a maximum of six times, and the efficacy decreases with each successive attempt.

-I got pregnant on my second round of clomid, miscarried, and then did not achieve pregnancy after doing another 4 rounds of clomid.
-After 6 rounds my specialist at the time then suggested I move on to try ovulation induction instead (more about this below).
-Despite Clomid’s illustrious career as the star player on the PCOS treatment team, it doesn’t work for everyone.
-Although Clomid will restore ovulation in ∼73% of patients, it will result in pregnancy in only ∼36% (Homburg 2005).
-The 27% of women for whom it doesn’t restore ovulation are considered to be ‘CC resistant’
+I got pregnant on my second round of the entry level ovulation inducing drug, miscarried, and then did not achieve pregnancy after doing another 4 rounds.
+After 6 rounds my specialist at the time then suggested I move on to try the next level of ovulation induction instead (more about this below).
+Despite the illustrious career as the star player on the PCOS treatment team, the first line treatment doesn’t work for everyone.
+Although it will restore ovulation in ∼73% of patients, it will result in pregnancy in only ∼36% (Homburg 2005).
+The 27% of women for whom it doesn’t restore ovulation are considered to be ‘CC resistant’.

-If Clomid is Michael Jordan, then the Scotty Pippen of the PCOS-Bulls is Metformin.
-Metformin is an insulin sensitizer and hence works an entirely different angle to treating PCOS syndrome than Clomid by reducing insulin levels and altering the effect of insulin on reproductive processes (Badawy et. al 2011).
-The use of metformin is associated with increased menstrual cyclicity, improved ovulation, and a reduction in circulating androgen levels (Dunaif et. al 2003).
-Metformin can school on PCOS syndrome when the opportunity arises, but is most famous for making great assists when used in conjunction with Clomid.
+If the first line ovulation drug is Michael Jordan, then the Scotty Pippen of the PCOS-Bulls is a common insulin sensitizing drug.
+Insulin sensitizers work an entirely different angle to treating PCOS by reducing insulin levels and altering the effect of insulin on reproductive processes (Badawy et. al 2011).
+Their use is associated with increased menstrual cyclicity, improved ovulation, and a reduction in circulating androgen levels (Dunaif et. al 2003).
+Insulin sensitizers can school on PCOS when the opportunity arises, but is most famous for making great assists when used in conjunction with the first line ovulation induction drug.

-In short: Clomid PLUS Metformin has been demonstrated to be more effective than Clomid OR Metformin in isolation (Siebert et. al 2012).
-If you’re keen to do your own research on Metformin, make sure you’re looking at info (or reading sources that cite studies) published after 2012 as there seems to have been a bit of a spat in the scientific community concerning the use of Metformin.
+In short: ovulation induction drugs PLUS insulin sensitizers have been demonstrated to be more effective than ovulation induction drugs OR insulin sensitizers in isolation (Siebert et. al 2012).
+If you’re keen to do your own research, make sure you’re looking at info (or reading sources that cite studies) published after 2012 as there seems to have been a bit of a spat in the scientific community concerning the use of insulin sensitizers for PCOS.
 Alternatively you can let me know if you want me to further explore this topic further by leaving a comment below and I’ll do the leg work for you ☺

-Selective aromatase inhibitors such as anastrozole and letrozole are promising new ovulation-inducing agents, which were developed to improve on Clomid’s success rates as well as reducing some of the drawbacks such as a high rate of multiple births.
-As compared with Clomid, Letrozole has been shown to be associated with higher live-birth and ovulation rates among infertile women with the polycystic ovaries (Legro et. al 2014).
-Letrozole has also been shown to be safe for mum and baby (Klement et. al 2015).
+Selective aromatase inhibitors are promising new ovulation-inducing agents, which were developed to improve on the success of earlier drugs as well as reducing some of the drawbacks such as a high rate of multiple births.
+As compared with the first line ovulation inducing drug, aromatase inhibitors have been shown to be associated with higher live-birth and ovulation rates among infertile women with the polycystic ovaries (Legro et. al 2014).
+They have also been shown to be safe for mum and baby (Klement et. al 2015).

-Before accepting your doctor’s suggestion of going onto Clomid, check to see that he or she has read Volume 27, Number 3 of Current Opinion in Obstetrics and Gynecology (published in June 2015), where leading Canadian experts concluded that: “High-level evidence supports letrozole as the first drug of choice for ovulation induction in the PCOS population.
-The increasing use of letrozole with pregnancy follow-up provides additional reassurance for fetal safety.”
-To sustain my basketball analogy from above, even the greatest successes like Jordan (Clomid) need to retire at some point, and Aromatase inhibitors may just be the Lebron James we’ve been waiting for.
+Before accepting your doctor’s suggestion of going onto the first line ovulation drug, check to see that he or she has read Volume 27, Number 3 of Current Opinion in Obstetrics and Gynecology (published in June 2015), where leading Canadian experts concluded that: “High-level evidence supports [aromatase inhibitors] as the first drug of choice for ovulation induction in the PCOS population.
+The increasing use of [aromatase inhibitors] with pregnancy follow-up provides additional reassurance for fetal safety.”
+To sustain my basketball analogy from above, even the greatest successes like Jordan need to retire at some point, and aromatase inhibitors may just be the Lebron James we’ve been waiting for.

-Glucocorticoids such as prednisone and dexamethasone (DEX) have been used to induce ovulation and are another contender as a possible co-treatment to boost the powers of Clomid for PCOS syndrome.
-Approximately 25% of patients with PCOS may be resistant to Clomid and for these women, the addition of DEX to Clomid has been shown to increase the number of matured follicles (Esmaeilzadeh et. al 2011).
+Glucocorticoids have been used to induce ovulation and are another contender as a possible co-treatment to boost the powers of the first line drug for PCOS.
+Approximately 25% of patients with PCOS may be resistant to the first line treatment and for these women, the addition of glucocorticoids has been shown to increase the number of matured follicles (Esmaeilzadeh et. al 2011).
 However the ability of Glucocorticoids to improve pregnancy and live birth outcomes has not been clearly established (Brown et. al 2009) so I would put these guys on the wannabe list at this stage.
 Based on what I could tell from my literature search, while Glucocortiocoids might make it to the PCOS-Bulls, they’re unlikely to make it off the bench with all the other options available.

-If you can’t get over the line using Clomid, Metformin, Glucocorticoids and/or Aromatase Inhibitors your next course of action is ovulation induction with gonadotropins (hormones) or alternatively laparoscopic ovarian diathermy (see below).
-Having lost a pregnancy while on just Clomid, and having failed to fall pregnant again during my next 4 rounds of Clomid with Metformin, I went to this second level of treatment for PCOS related infertility and managed to fall pregnant a second time (although I again miscarried).
-Taking gonadotropins means injecting yourself with hormones to force your ovaries to mature a follicle and release an egg.
+If you can’t get over the line using ovulation induction drugs, insulin sensitizers, glucocorticoids and/or aromatase inhibitors your next course of action is ovulation induction with hormones or alternatively laparoscopic ovarian diathermy (see below).
+Having lost a pregnancy while on just the first line ovulation induction drug, and having failed to fall pregnant again during my next 4 rounds, I went to this second level of treatment for PCOS related infertility and managed to fall pregnant a second time (although I again miscarried).
+This method involves using injectible hormones to force your ovaries to mature a follicle and release an egg.

 Similar to the first part of an IVF cycle, although with less hormones and without egg collection.
 The “getting pregnant” part of the process can then occur either naturally on and leading-up to the identified day of ovulation, or else can occur using artificial insemination aka IUI.
 According to Balen (2013): “carefully conducted and monitored ovulation induction can achieve good conception rates and multiple pregnancy rates can be minimized with strict adherence to criteria that limit the number of follicles that are permitted to ovulate.”